buildwithcycy/openai-drivendata-challenge/README.md

 ## :information_desk_person: Project Motivation

-Earthquakes are a function of mass shifting, all other structural elements being equal, the lighter the roof the lower the center of mass and, therefore, less likely it is to collapse or crumble.
-This means that roofs made out of wood tiles or asphalt are better than, say, brick, tile, or a heavy metal roof.
-Manually identifying the rooftop material can take several weeks.
-In emergency situations where time is of the essence, it is critical to rapidly identify which houses have a high likelihood of collapsing during an earthquake.
-By using deep learning, we can do that!
+In emergency situations, where time is of the essence, it can be critical to rapidly identify which houses have a higher likelihood of collapsing during a natural catastrophe such as a storm or an earthquake.
+By using deep learning, we can explore how to design a model which can be used to classify rooftop pictures taken by drones.
+This may help in identifying houses that are likely to collapse.

 ## :clipboard: Methods Used